-In September 2022, the Annual Report of the Financial Action Taskforce (FIU) caused a stir.
-According to the report, more than 298,000 cases of potential money laundering and terrorist financing were reported for 2021 – more than twice as many as in the previous year.
+In September 2022, the annual report of the Financial Action Taskforce (Financial Intelligence Unit (FIU)) created a stir.
+According to the report, over 298,000 cases of potential money laundering and terrorist financing were reported in 2021 – more than twice as many as in the previous year.

-If you take a closer look at the FIU report, you will find out: Reports on potential terrorist financing and other state protection-related crime, at 3,183 cases, only accounted for slightly more than one percent of the total number of reported cases.
-Unlike many money laundering-related reports, however, these cases are always and immediately transferred to the so-called in-depth analysis due to their risk profile.
-Applying the risk-based approach, these cases per se have an increased relevance, which is expressed through short-term processing and the initiation of measures.
+If you look at the FIU report in more detail, you will discover: Reports of potential terrorist financing and other government security-related crime totalling 3,183 cases accounted for just over one percent of the total reported cases.
+However, unlike many money laundering-related reports, these cases are always immediately placed under in-depth analysis due to their risk profile.
+Using the risk-based approach, these cases have increased relevance per se, characterised by quick handling and the initiation of measures.

-Terrorist financing: threat to internal security and the integrity of the economic system
+Terrorist financing: Threat to internal security and integrity of the economic system

-There are good reasons for this: “The general threat posed by terrorist organisations in Germany remains high.
-Terrorist groups, extremist networks as well as individuals sympathising with them are active in Germany."
-This is the conclusion of the sectoral risk analysis of the Federal Ministry of the Interior published in 2020.
+There are good reasons for this: “The general threat situation posed by terrorist organisations in Germany remains high.
+Terrorist groups, extremist networks and individuals sympathising with these are active in Germany.”
+The German Federal Ministry of the Interior’s sectoral risk analysis published in 2020 comes to this conclusion.

-According to this, terrorist activities in Germany emanate both from extremist groups and from individual terrorists acting alone.
+According to this, terrorist activities in Germany originate from both extremist groups and individual perpetrators of terrorism acting alone.

-These actors pose a threat to internal security in Germany as well as a threat to the integrity of Germany’s financial centre and the reputation of the companies operating here.
-Consequently, the Federal Government already gave the fight against international terrorism and its financing "top priority” in the report on the first national risk analysis published in 2019.
+These actors pose a threat to internal security in Germany as well as a threat to the integrity of Germany’s financial centre and the reputation of businesses operating here.
+The German federal government therefore gave the fight against international terrorism and the financing thereof “highest priority” in the report on the first national risk analysis published back in 2019.